littlefattiger/DDIA/Overview.md

 1. Hadoop
     - Distributed file storing system
 3. Zookeeper
+    - This is distributed linux like file system
+    - It used CP out of CAP
+    - It will help Kafka and Hive
+    - Using ZAP protocal/I think it is similar to paxos and raft
-4. Hive
+5. Hive
     - HDFS based SQL data warehouse
 6. Flume
     - Log collector: Linux system -> HDFS